epistemehealth/about-source/content/policy/peer-review-policy.md

 ## Specialist Review

-Editors may invite additional reviewers to comment on specific parts of a manuscript, such as a methodology, statistics, compliance with reporting guidelines, or quality of references and ciations.
+Editors may invite additional reviewers to comment on specific parts of a manuscript, such as a methodology, statistics, compliance with reporting guidelines, or quality of references and citations.
 Reviewers may recommend that an editor invite a specialist reviewer at any point by contacting the editor.

 ## Open Peer Review